-Occupation: Manager
+Occupation: Manager, Parent, Writer

-Education and Qualifications: I can bring to the office a diversity of viewpoints and experience.
+Education and Qualifications:

+I can bring to the office a diversity of viewpoints and experience.
 Born and raised in the San Francisco area, with my family still farming, I can appreciate the concerns of the environmentalists.

-On the other hand, having been in business since my undergraduate days at college, and with my experience in the rental and real estate field, I appreciate the practical housing choices and frustrations with high rental cost.
+With my experience in the rental and real estate field, I appreciate the practical housing choices and frustrations with high rental cost.